ONSdigital/monthly-business-survey-results/docs/specifications/Ratio of Means Imputation.md

 If Responder Filtering is performed, then output records should also contain:

-* Post Filter Inclusion Marker Previous – Boolean – Nulls Allowed
-* Post Filter Inclusion Marker Target – Boolean – Nulls Allowed
-* Post Filter Inclusion Marker Next – Boolean – Nulls Allowed

-If weighted imputation is performed, then the output record should also
-contain:

-* Unweighted Forward Link - Numeric - Optional - Nulls Allowed
-* Unweighted Backward Link - Numeric - Optional - Nulls Allowed
-* Unweighted Construction Link - Numeric - Optional - Nulls Allowed
+* Filtered target column - Numeric

-Fields of type "Any" shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.

-Output records labelled 'Optional' shall only be populated in the ouput dataset if the corresponding functionality was used e.g., weighting.
+Output records labelled 'Optional' shall only be populated in the output dataset if the corresponding functionality was used e.g., filtering.

 The imputation marker must be one of the following:

-* FIR = Forwards imputation from response
+* fir = Forwards imputation from response
-* FIC = Forwards imputation from construction
+* fir = Forwards imputation from construction
-* FIMC = Forwards imputation from manual construction
+* fimc = Forwards imputation from manual construction
-* BI = Backwards imputation
+* bir = Backwards imputation
-* C = Construction imputation from auxiliary variable
+* c = Construction imputation from auxiliary variable
-* MC = Manual construction
+* mc = Manual construction
-* R = Response.
-This value is cleared of errors or warnings
+* r = Response.
+This value is cleared of errors or warnings.

 ### 5.3 Back Data